 Disclosure requirements applicable to EFA and DfE, set out in the FReM, require provisions to be broken down into the headings provided; SORP does not require any breakdown across provision types.
-The analysis, for those trusts with multiple provisions, should not prove too arduous since it should be easily sourced from accounting records.
+The analysis, for those trusts with multiple provisions, should be easily sourced from accounting records.